defcon1dfw/defcon1dfw.github.io/_posts/2025-02-19-common-mold-types.md

 Mold is a type of fungus that thrives in moist environments.
 In man-made structures, if left untreated alongside water damage, it can lead to structural deterioration and pose health risks, including respiratory issues and allergic reactions, especially for immunocompromised individuals.
 Effective remediation involves **identifying the mold**, safely removing contaminated materials, and implementing strategies to prevent future growth.
 The techniques used for mold remediation can vary based on the mold type, severity of the infestation, and the materials affected.

 There are many types of mold, but some are far more prevalent than others in homes and buildings.
-Here are five type of mold commonly found in homes and buildings:
+Here are five common mold types:

 ### ***Stachybotrys***